SasukeUchiha7/sasukeuchiha7.github.io/_posts/2020-07-27-minimalistic-dashboard.markdown

 ## What is Jekyll?

-Well if you want a minimalistic website template for your work, Jekyll let's you do that is the easiest way possible.
+Well if you want a easy website template for your work, Jekyll let's you do that is the easiest way possible.

+## How to Use Jekyll?

+Head on to https://jekyllrb.com/ for more details.